-The foundational skills that are integrated into all CAPS business degrees are biblical literacy, creativity, diversity, ethics, experiential learning, global awareness, leadership, organizing, planning, problem-solving, public speaking, teamwork, technology literacy, and writing.
+Foundational knowledge and skills are integrated into all programs: the degree, minor, and certificates.
+Areas of focus include artificial intelligence, biblical literacy, collaboration in a diverse environment, creativity, diversity, ethics, experiential learning, global awareness, leadership, organizing, planning, problem-solving, public speaking, teamwork, technology literacy, and writing.

 Students are expected to demonstrate character, ethics, and relational skills consistent with the role and responsibility of a business professional.
-Behaviors that impede the learning of others are not tolerated.
-Any student failing to meet these expectations may be asked to discuss other options or consequences with the program director.
+They should support the learning of other students and demonstrate collaborative skills.
+Any student failing to meet these expectations may be asked to discuss other program options with the program director.